wp-plugins/mystat2012/readme.txt

 1. Upload plugin to the `/wp-content/plugins/mystat/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Click "Update" in the upper-notification
+1. Wait while page automatic reload

 == Screenshots ==